 He also served concurrently as Dryden's facility manager from the time of its merger with Ames until his retirement from NASA in April 1984.

-A member of the Society of Experimental Test Pilots, Manke is married to the former Marilyn Sherman.
-The couple and their five children reside in Lancaster, California.
+Manke is a member of the Society of Experimental Test Pilots.
 In his spare time, he has built and flown his own light airplanes.